amar-github/watermark/README.md

 A simple lightweight plugin for creating watermark on text input controls.
 Salient Feature:<br/>

-1. Most importantly it does not create a watermark on the control itself.
-It creates and overlays another control over the original one.
-a.
-This will stop confusions during validations.
-If the text box is blank then you still validate for empty string rather that the “watermark text”.
+1. Most importantly it does not create a watermark on the control itself.<b> It creates and overlays another control over the original one.</b> This stops confusions during validations.
+If the text box is blank then you still validate for empty string rather that the <i>watermark text</i>.
 2. Only 1.2 kb in size.

 <b>Installation</b>

-Include script after the jQuery library (unless you are packaging scripts somehow else):
+Include script after the jQuery library (unless you are packaging scripts somehow else):<br/>
-&lt;script src="/path/to/jquery.watermark.js"&gt;&lt;/script&gt;
+<font size='10pt'> &lt;script src="/path/to/jquery.watermark.js"&gt;&lt;/script&gt;</font>

-Usage
+<b>Usage</b>

 Create watermark with default options:
 $ (“#controlID”).watermark();